 When it comes to brewing and blending some truly sublime creations, Chris Betts, brewmaster and founder of Transient Artisan Ales in Bridgman, Michigan, has garnered the attention of craft-beer lovers everywhere.
-His operation—which at first operated with the help of two other breweries in a gypsy-brewing format but now has its own digs to call home—created beers so exclusive and coveted that he had to start a reserve subscription membership in addition to his bottle release parties.
+His operation—which at first operated with the help of two other breweries in a nomadic-brewing format but now has its own digs to call home—created beers so exclusive and coveted that he had to start a reserve subscription membership in addition to his bottle release parties.
 We at Craft Beer & Brewing Magazine® have reviewed quite a few of the beers, and—spoiler alert—they are remarkable.

 The beers themselves are works of art, with styles ranging from stout to porter, to saison and wheat ale, to pale ales and IPA.
 Several of them were brought to life using wild fermentation, and many were further conditioned in barrels with fruits.
 Betts uses local ingredients as much as possible, but when he can’t, he sources them from trusted producers.